ipeaGIT/censobr/README.md

 8. `questionnaire()`
 9. `interview_manual()`

-Finally, the package includes two functions to help users manage the data chached locally.
+Finally, the package includes three functions to help users manage the data chached locally.

 10. `censobr_cache()`
 11. `set_censobr_cache_dir()`
+12. `get_censobr_cache_dir()`

 The syntax of all **{censobr}** functions to read data operate on the same logic so it becomes intuitive to download any data set using a single line of code.
 Like this: